 I wrote the last two epigrams.
 The first rewrites two famous old Latin aphorisms, and the second is my mismemory of Hegel.

 Abstracts of Philosophy Papers

 My books and papers have been published in the United States, Canada, England, Germany, Austria, Switzerland, Poland, Slovakia, Norway, Israel, and South Africa.

-For Ann Arbor, Michigan readers, five of my books are here in the downtown Ann Arbor District Library.
+For Ann Arbor, Michigan readers, four of my books are here in the downtown Ann Arbor District Library.
 Some of them are slightly outdated.
 For free downloads of the updated books, see my ResearchGate page.

 My Amazon Author Central page is here.